rawii22/FreeCellGodot/README.md

 - By **right clicking anywhere on the table**, the game will look for any card that can be moved to the foundation and, if possible, move it to the foundation automatically.
 - **Numbered Deals**: By opening the menu, you can specify the desired deal number in the "New Game" button.
 Hit enter or click on the button after typing in the number (0-999999999) and the respective deal will be drawn.
 	- The limit for an integer in Godot is -9223372036854775808 to 9223372036854775807.
 I chose 999999999 arbitrarily, but partially because it looked pretty and it fit in the text box.
+- **Touch Screen Compatible**: This game should work on touch screen devices.
+When a card is tapped, it will do the same thing as a right-click.
+Dragging works the same as dragging with the mouse.
+Buttons are visible on the screen to make Undo, Redo, and Replay easy to access.

 ## Shortcuts